- About Oxford University

 Any questions or concerns?

 The approximate cost two spring terms, the tuition and room will be $24,500 and approximately $2,400 for board.
 Airfare is not included, and exchange rates do fluctuate.
-JMU will bill for tuition and room, but board will be paid to Oxford.
+JMU will bill for tuition and room, but board will be the responsibility of the student.
 (Contact Fletcher Linder, Program Director for estimate of the cost of board).